lee1jaden/cse320/README.md

 This program satisfies the requirements laid forth in the Assignment 7 instructions document linked here:
     https://drive.google.com/file/d/1jpiVjaX6MhK2VD9ZSvKuPv3cWqp4f8Do/view

 This program was completed to practice implementing semaphores in a multithreaded program.
+Part 1 investigated the producer-consumer example and Part 2 investigated the second version of the reader-writer problem.

+Part 1:
 The first program is a producer-consumer example.
 Within that, the printing code was corrected to monitor the behavior of producers and consumers in the program.
 There is a discussion below of whether the semaphores work correctly or not.

+Part 2:
+The second problem is a readers-writers example.
+There is a collection of concurrent threads that access shared data.
+The reader threads only read the data and write threads only modify the data.
+Once a writer is ready to write, it performs its operation as soon as possible and a reader that arrives after a write must wait, even if the writer is already waiting.

 # Compilation and Execution Instructions